syncfusion-content/maui-docs/MAUI/TreeView/selection.md

 This section explains how to perform selection and its related operations in the TreeView.

 ## UI Selection
-The TreeView allows selecting the items either programmatically or touch interactions by setting the `SelectionMode` property value to other than `None`.
+The TreeView allows selecting the items either programmatically or touch interactions by setting the [SelectionMode](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.TreeView.SfTreeView.html#Syncfusion_Maui_TreeView_SfTreeView_SelectionMode) property value to other than `None`.
 The control has different selection modes to perform selection operations as listed as follows.

-* `None`: Allows disabling the selection.
+* [None](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.TreeView.TreeViewSelectionMode.html#Syncfusion_Maui_TreeView_TreeViewSelectionMode_None): Allows disabling the selection.
-* `Single`: Allows selecting the single item only.
+* [Single](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.TreeView.TreeViewSelectionMode.html#Syncfusion_Maui_TreeView_TreeViewSelectionMode_Single): Allows selecting the single item only.
 When clicking on the selected item, the selection will not be cleared.
 This is the default value for `SelectionMode`.
-* `SingleDeselect`: Allows selecting the single item only.
+* [SingleDeselect](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.TreeView.TreeViewSelectionMode.html#Syncfusion_Maui_TreeView_TreeViewSelectionMode_SingleDeselect): Allows selecting the single item only.
 When clicking on the selected item, the selection gets cleared.
-* `Multiple`: Allows selecting more than one item.
+* [Multiple](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.TreeView.TreeViewSelectionMode.html#Syncfusion_Maui_TreeView_TreeViewSelectionMode_Multiple): Allows selecting more than one item.
 Selection is not cleared when selecting more than one items.
 When clicking on the selected item, selection gets cleared.
-* `Extended`: Allows to select multiple items using the common key modifiers.
+* [Extended](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.TreeView.TreeViewSelectionMode.html#Syncfusion_Maui_TreeView_TreeViewSelectionMode_Extended): Allows to select multiple items using the common key modifiers.

 {% tabs %}
 {% highlight xaml %}